 The National College of Natural Medicine in Portland, Oregon is teaming up with a local hospital to study the effects of the low-carb high-fat ketogenic diet on Parkinson’s patients.
 The ketogenic diet was originally developed at John Hopkins Hospital in the 1930s as a diet-based cure for epilepsy and seizures in children, where pharmaceutical drugs did not work.

-Last year a 74-year-old man found relief from Parkinson’s disease by using coconut oil.
-Now, he is taking an online “straw poll” of other Parkinson’s sufferers and their experiences in using coconut oil.
+Previously, we brought you the story of a 74-year-old man suffering from Parkinson’s disease and his remarkable testimonial of how coconut oil changed his life.
+He took an online “straw poll” of other Parkinson’s sufferers and their experiences in using coconut oil.

 I am 74 years old and I have Parkinson’s.
 This past April, I began taking coconut oil, worked up to 8T daily.
 I saw significant improvements in a couple of days.